 - Breakfast varies from boat to boat as well.
 Some boats only serve porridge, and others serve bread with cheese and coffee with milk.
 Others offer a greater choice of various fruits, cheese, bread, butter, crackers, fruit juice, and coffee with milk.

-- Some boats have light snacks on board, which you can buy at the bar, located on the upper deck of the vessel.
-They have sandwiches, soft drinks, slices of cake and even hamburgers with egg.
+- Some boats have light snacks onboard, which you can buy at the bar, located on the upper deck of the vessel.
+They have sandwiches, soft drinks, slices of cake and even hamburgers with eggs.

 - Some boats sell beer on board, except the ships owned by evangelical people.

 - If you are vegetarian, you can try talking to the kitchen to get beans without meat, but, in most cases, the best thing is to bring food from outside.
 Anyway, there is always white rice and noodles to eat.
 Bring fruit.
 Some boats do serve meatless beans.

 - Want to make a cocktail juice while traveling in the Amazon River?
 Do as I do: buy a liter of pineapple juice, a bottle of coconut milk and a packet of grated coconut.
 Put everything inside an empty plastic bottle, pour some water and shake well for the mix.
 And there you go, you enjoy your own Piña Colada in the Amazon!

 How to save $150 dollars

 Traveling on a low budget is, for many, the preferred way to know the world.

 As a matter of fact, investing a lot of money on traveling doesn’t mean you will enjoy your adventure more or even that you won’t.
 It all depends on one’s personality and way of experiencing things.

 Traveling by boat in the Amazon River without spending too much has a significant advantage, which is to travel in the open-air – sleeping in a hammock.
 Observing the changing landscape, talking to the neighbor in the hammock beside and, above all, seeing how the average Brazilian travels, considering that only a few can afford a private cabin.